vasan-rj/FinSnap-V1/README.md

 <img src="readme-assets/logo.jpeg" alt="FinSnap Logo" width="100" height="100">

-FinSnap is an AI-powered financial health app designed to help users understand and improve their financial well-being.
-By analyzing spending habits, saving patterns, investments, and debt levels, FinSnap provides a personalized financial health score along with actionable recommendations.
+FinSnap is an AI-powered financial app designed to help users understand and optimize their personal finance and investments.

 ## 🚀 Features

-- **Personalized Financial Health Score**: Calculate your financial health score based on your spending, savings, investments, and debts.
+- **Personalized Financial Health Score Predictor and Reccomendation**: Calculate your financial health score based on your spending, savings, investments, and debts also gives Personalized Reccomendation to improve your Finance Health Score.
-- **Personalized AI Roadmap generator**: Get your personalized AI financial Roadmap based on user's info.
+- **Personalized AI Roadmap generator**: Get personalized AI financial Roadmap based on User's Info and download your Roadmap to PDF 📃.
-- **AI-Driven Recommendations**: Receive customized recommendations to improve your financial habits and overall financial health.
+- **AI-Driven Recommendations**: Receive customized recommendations to improve your financial habits and overall financial health 🧑🏽‍⚕️.
-- **Interactive Quiz**: Engage with a series of questions designed to assess various aspects of your financial life.
+- **Learning Modules**: Learn Financial and investment topics with Finsanp's up-to date Learing Module 👨🏽‍🏫.
-- **Custom Notifications**: Stay informed with real-time updates and alerts tailored to your financial interests and goals.
+- **Custom Notifications**: Stay Alert with your Scheduled Remainder and alerts tailored to your financial interests and goals 🔔.
-- **Interactive Chat Interface**: Engage with FinSnap's AI through an intuitive chat interface, optimized for all screen sizes.
+- **Personalized Chatbots**: Interact with FinSnap's various Custom chatbots like Loan bot ,Tax bot , Credit Bot 🤖.

 ## 🛠️ Getting Started